EllarBooher/Syzygy/README.md

 # Syzygy

 The purpose of this renderer is to study concepts in rendering, engine architecture, and modern Vulkan.
-In order to aid learning and demonstration, the engine is designed with a focus in configurability and exposing the internals of the rendering.

 ## Requirements